 - Your next addition will want to be a cream or serum that contains hyaluronic acid (commonly called sodium hyaluronate in skincare products) because it’s a moisture powerhouse!
 This ingredient binds over 1000 times its own weight in water, drawing moisture back into your skin – exactly what you need during these dry months!

 - Facial Oils are the unsung hero of skincare products!
-A really simple skincare oil can do BIG things for your skin health because your skin has a lipid based barrier, and when you nourish it, you enhance your skin's ability to hold on to moisture from water.
-Combined with increasing the fats in your diet, a great topical oil will be a game changer when figuring out how to heal dry skin.
+A really simple skincare oil can do BIG things for your skin health because your skin has a lipid-based barrier, and when you nourish it, you enhance your skin’s ability to hold on to moisture from water.
+Combined with increasing the fats in your diet, a great topical oil will be a game-changer when figuring out how to heal dry skin.
 The structure of the oil you’re using is also VERY important.
-For years, I slathered coconut oil on my face, and wondered why my face continued to get more and more dry, and the real real is that the structure of coconut oil is too short to really nourish the lipid bilayer of your skin.
-You need to find a facial oil that has longer chain fatty acids, like THESE Beautycounter Oils that I'm obsessed with.
-If you're currently using coconut oil based products, and aren't happy with the status of your skin, it's more than likely due to the fact that you're not actually adding moisture that your skin can use!
+For years, I slathered coconut oil on my face, and wondered why my face continued to get more and more dry, and the reality is that the structure of coconut oil is too short to really nourish the lipid bilayer of your skin.
+You need to find a facial oil that has longer chain fatty acids, like this Beautycounter Oil that I’m obsessed with.
+If you’re currently using coconut oil-based products, and aren’t happy with the status of your skin, it’s more than likely due to the fact that you’re not actually adding moisture that your skin can use!